Plant Tours and Workshops - Wednesday, April 9

 Pennington in her cause-mapping workshop demonstrates a rational, logical method of cutting the heart of the problems in an organization.
 The cause map is a visual representation of a crucial question in lean thinking: "What is the problem we are trying to solve?"
 By effectively working backwards through an event, the cause map helps illuminate the wide-ranging, marrow-deep gaps in a process instead of skimming the surface.
 Participants emerge with new insights on approaching a problem by asking questions first instead of springing to answer them.
 This is a valuable tool that can help make lasting improvements in your professional and everyday life, and in this workshop you'll have the chance to build cause maps in groups based on real-world events.

-The Vigorous Learning Organization, with David Veech, Fisher College
+The Vigorous Learning Organization, with David Veech, Fisher College (SOLD OUT)

 In this workshop, participants will discuss issues affecting people and organizations on a global scale, and how we can structure organizations in the future to not only survive, but also thrive, increasing the quality of life of the people and communities they touch.
 One structure we will focus on is a Vigorous Learning Organization (VLO), an entity that understands its role in an increasingly complex global system and is structured to build actionable sensing and analytical skills in its people.
 A significant component is a rigorous learning system based on scientific problem solving following a refinement of the Plan-Do-Check-Act process we call the C4 process (Concern, Cause, Countermeasure, Confirm).
 We’ll break into small discussion groups to share personal experiences with each of the points of complexity the VLO model describes to frame a global problem, then mix up the groups to discuss the VLO as one countermeasure to the problem’s root cause.